astronomer/docs/astro/first-dag-cli.md

 sidebar_label: 'With Astro CLI'
 title: 'Run your first DAG with the Astro CLI'
 id: 'first-dag-cli'
-description: "Learn how to run your first Apache Airflow DAG on Astro with the Astro CLI."
+description: "Learn how to run your first Apache Airflow® DAG on Astro with the Astro CLI."
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Astro is the industry's leading managed service for Apache Airflow.
+Astro is the industry's leading managed service for [Apache Airflow®](https://airflow.apache.org/).
 To quickly learn how Astro works, follow the steps in this quickstart to create an Airflow environment and run your first DAG with the Astro CLI.

 Specifically, you will: